ehansis/til/pages/diskcache.md

 ### lru_cache

-The very simplest cache is built right into the Python standard library: `functools.lru_cache` ([docs](https://docs.python.org/3/library/functools.html#functools.lru_cache)).
+The simplest cache is built right into the Python standard library: `functools.lru_cache` ([docs](https://docs.python.org/3/library/functools.html#functools.lru_cache)).
-This stores the N last recently used (hence, LRU) results of a function call in a dictionary, in memory.
+This stores the _N_ last recently used (hence, LRU) results of a function call in a dictionary, in memory.
+They are keyed by the function arguments.
 Using it is as simple as this:
 ```python
 from functools import lru_cache